 Interested in working with reducing silver glass?
 Pick up this informative step-by-step tutorial by Kim Neely.

-With Indian Jewelry Supply going out of busines, I have worked with Santa Fe Jewelry Supply in getting the same 5.08mm OD / 4.37mm ID / 27 gauge sterling silver tubings.
-It doesn't have them on its website yet so call 800.659.3835 and order using stock #118205.
+With Indian Jewelers Supply being out of busines, I have worked with Santa Fe Jewelry Supply in getting the same 5.08mm OD / 4.37mm ID / 27 gauge sterling silver tubings.
+These are the only tubings for beads made on 3/16" that will work for Pandora-style bracelets.
+Stock #118205.

 Rio Grande offers many amazing products.
-We especially recommend these: slotted mandrel for emery paper (for sanding large-hole glass rings/beads), premium-quality Argentium Silver Anchor Link Magnetic Clasp.
+We especially recommend these: slotted mandrel or Wolf slotted mandrel for emery paper (for sanding large-hole glass rings/beads), premium-quality Argentium Silver Anchor Link Magnetic Clasp.

 The ISGB is the leading organization for the promotion, education, and appreciation of the art of glass beadmaking for wearable, sculptural, and functional art.
 Its mission is to preserve the rich and diverse traditions of the art of glass beadmaking and glassworking techniques; promote educational initiatives and professional development; and encourage innovative use of complementary mediums among artists and craftspeople.
 There are three ISGB local chapters in California:

+2021 Conference will be virtual due to the pandemi .
 The ISGB annual conference, the Gathering, is a four-day annual event that brings together an international community of glass bead artists and enthusiasts.
 It is an occasion to become involved in the glass world and make valuable contacts.
 There are a wide variety of events at the conference to satisfy many interests.
 It is an opportunity for attendees to network with each other, gallery owners, collectors, technical vendors, and suppliers.
 It also gives commercial and technical vendors an opportunity to showcase new equipment, tools, supplies, and glass.
 Through demonstrations, lectures, panel discussions, and more, attendees can learn new techniques and business skills to further their glass bead knowledge.
-The location of the venue changes with 2018 and 2017 in Las Vegas, 2016 in New Orleans, 2015 in Albuquerque, 2014 in Houston, Texas, 2013 in Rochester, New York, 2012 in Bellevue, Washington, and 2011 in Louisville, Kentucky.
+The location of the venue changes with 2020 cancelled due to the pandemic, 2019, 2018, and 2017 in Las Vegas, 2016 in New Orleans, 2015 in Albuquerque, 2014 in Houston, Texas, 2013 in Rochester, New York, 2012 in Bellevue, Washington, and 2011 in Louisville, Kentucky.

 The Society of North American Goldsmiths supports and advances the professional practice of artists, designers, jewelers and metalsmiths.
 Through education, innovation and leadership, SNAG provides access to a vibrant and passionate community.
 SNAG also publishes an award winning magazine, Metalsmith, available in both print and digital formats.